MegaExE/Sunlight_Sensor/index.md

 ---

 # CENG 355 Solar Capstone Project Blog.

+### Week 7 March 12, 2018
+* submitted the build instructions
+* starting to work on the status report B thats due next week
+* updated our SRS with the feedback given
+* added the epoch time field for the database

 ### Week 6 March 5, 2018
 * Submitted the [Status Report A](https://github.com/RaphaelNajera/Sunlight_Sensor/blob/master/documentation/CENG355%20Solar%20Capstone/Week%205%20Status%20Report%20A%20-%20Solar%20Capstone%20Project.pdf)
 * We continued to work on the python code and was able to retrieve data from PV2